index

 If a tear has occurred near the flowers or petals of specifically Lace or 3D floral veils, you can sew the extra detailing that we provide you with your veil when shipped over the hole.
 We recommend you contact us first to advise you on placement and provide specific instructions on sewing with the soft tulle fabric.

 For other holes in a veil, such as a large hole in the center, or torn embroidered organza petals, there is unfortunately not an easy at-home solution which will preserve the handcrafted look of the veil.
-In these cases, we recommend contacting us directly.
+In these cases, we recommend contacting experts directly.
 We will provide professional advice on the best way to handle the damage and what options might be available to restore your veil.

 Spills and Stains